Miguel Fernandez

 Get financed

-Does venture capital make business funding sense?
+Does funding with SaaS venture capital make sense for your business funding?

 But dilution is not always the solution.